rajghosh06-dev/Pollution-Drift-Predictor/WEEK1/README.md

   - Boxplots for SO₂, NO₂, and SPM
   - Bar charts comparing average SPM across states and top locations
   - Correlation heatmap for SO₂, NO₂, and SPM
-  - Time-series plot of monthly average SPM using `sampling_date`
+  - Time-series plot of monthly average SPM using `date`

 ---

-## 🧠 Initial Modeling
+## 🧠 Modeling & Evaluation

-A basic Linear Regression model was trained using SO₂ and NO₂ as input features to predict SPM.
-This served as a baseline for comparison with refined models in Week 2.

-### 📊 Evaluation Metrics
+Two models were trained to predict SPM using pollutant features:

+### 🔹 Linear Regression (Baseline)

+- Features: SO₂, NO₂
+- Target: SPM
+- Performance:
   - R² Score: **0.1055**
   - MAE: **110.01 µg/m³**
-- MSE: **21546.16**
   - Error Percentage: **48.46%**
   - Custom Accuracy (±10%): **12.96%**

-> These results indicate low predictive performance, reinforcing the need for deeper feature engineering and model refinement in Week 2.
+### 🔹 Random Forest Regressor (Improved)

+- Features: SO₂, NO₂, RSPM (log-transformed)
+- Target: SPM (log-transformed)
+- Performance:
+  - R² Score: **0.6911**
+  - MAE: **52.16 µg/m³**
+  - Error Percentage: **23.16%**
+  - Custom Accuracy (±10%): **40.54%**

+> Random Forest significantly outperformed the baseline, capturing nonlinear relationships and reducing prediction error.

 ---

 ## 📈 Key Insights

-- SO₂ and NO₂ show strong correlation with SPM, making them ideal predictors
+- SO₂, NO₂, and RSPM show strong correlation with SPM, validating their use as predictors
 - Pollution levels vary significantly across states and urban locations
 - Seasonal trends in SPM are visible through monthly aggregation
-- Data cleaning and visualization helped identify outliers and missing values
-- Initial modeling highlights the limitations of raw pollutant data without contextual enrichment
+- Log transformation improved model stability and reduced skewness
+- Random Forest captured complex patterns missed by linear regression

 ---

 ## 🛠️ Work Done

-- Selected a domain-relevant dataset for pollution drift modeling
-- Cleaned and explored the data using standard EDA techniques
+- Cleaned and explored the dataset using standard EDA techniques
-- Identified SO₂ and NO₂ as key features for Week 2 modeling
+- Applied log transformation to reduce skewness in pollutant distributions
-- Built a baseline regression model and evaluated its performance
+- Built and evaluated both linear and nonlinear regression models
+- Visualized feature relationships, temporal trends, and model performance
-- Structured the notebook with markdown and visual clarity
+- Structured the notebook with markdown summaries and reviewer-friendly plots
-- Future-proofed time-series plots by updating deprecated resampling frequency

 ---